1816

 1819

-Pardee started school At the Wadsworth Academy He was 3 years old
+Pardee started school at the Wadsworth Academy at the age of three.

 1820